v2pkthakur/hcp-on-bm/README.md

-# hcp-on-bm
+# Hosted Control Planes on a Single BareMetal.
-HCP on BareMetaal
+HCP on BareMetal

 This Repo will host the process for deploying a Hosted Control Plane cluster on a Hub Cluster installed on a single bare metal node.
+We are leveraging RHEL9 as our operating system and KVM/Libvirt as our choice of hypervisor to host/simulate actual clusters.

 ![High-Level-Arch](images/hcp-on-bm.png)